SenorKarlos/StripeWall/README.md

-# Discord Oauth2 Site Wall and Stripe Management
+# Discord Oauth2 Based Stripe-Role Management

 note: I can't reccomend enough a CDN like cloudflare with authenticated origin pull support, SSL, and DNSSEC.
-Provided NGINX example covers standard SSL config & www-> root redirects.
-(Apache info needed, I don't use it)

 - Pull Repo, `npm install`.
+Create a MySql database (or add to existing) and run the database.sql file to make the user table.

 - Create Discord bot in Discord Developer Console (or use existing bot), and ensure it has administrative privileges in your server (assign roles and manage members minimum).

 - Fill out config.json.example and remove '.example'.
-Create database per your config and run the SQL at the bottom to make the tables.
-Modify & Use NGINX example or at least copy the location redirects to your current site.
+Use the NGINX example to copy location redirects to your current site.
 Match the port in the redirects to the one specified in config, and copy a permanent discord invite URL to the last item.
+(Apache info needed, I don't use it)

 - Add redirect_url from your completed config.json to your Discord Bot. (/login URL)